USA-RedDragon/trunk-recorder-soapysdrplay3/README.md

 # Trunk Recorder with SoapySDRPlay3

 These are images of [robotastic/trunk-recorder](https://github.com/robotastic/trunk-recorder) builds with the [pothosware/SoapySDRPlay3](https://github.com/pothosware/SoapySDRPlay3) library installed along with the [SDRPlay API v3.07](https://www.sdrplay.com/api/).
-These builds are `amd64` only for now.

 ## Fork note